jaimetur/PhotoMigrator/help/execution/cli-interface-from-source.md

 This now opens the desktop GUI by default.

+By default, the interactive interfaces use `./Config.ini` from the current execution folder.

 ### ⌨️ 9.
 Launch the CLI TUI explicitly:
    ```bash
    python ./src/PhotoMigrator.py --tui